SatoshiumAI/satoshium-us/beacon/records/README.md

 # Relationship to Authority

-The Register catalogs Beacon-owned objects.
+Beacon Records catalogs Beacon-owned objects.

 It must preserve ownership of every referenced source or canonical object.

-The Register does not transfer source authority to Beacon.
+Beacon Records does not transfer source authority to Beacon.

 ---

 # Relationship to Validation

-The Register representation should remain consistent with the validated canonical Discovery Signal it summarizes.
+The Records representation should remain consistent with the validated canonical Discovery Signal it summarizes.

 Validation applies to the canonical Beacon object.

-Register-level conformance ensures the index accurately represents that object.
+Records-level conformance ensures the index accurately represents that object.

 ---

 # Relationship to Relationships

-The Register may expose concise relationship information when useful for discovery.
+Beacon Records may expose concise relationship information when useful for discovery.

 Full governed relationship context belongs with the individual Discovery Signal.

-Register presentation must preserve endpoint ownership and attribution.
+Records presentation must preserve endpoint ownership and attribution.

 ---

 # Relationship to Schemas

-Future machine-readable Register or index representations may expose fields such as:
+Future machine-readable Records or index representations may expose fields such as:

 ```text
 BEAC identifier